Common name: Coconut rhinoceros beetle

 - In Hawaii:

-- Only on Oahu.
+- Established on Oahu.
 Populations are generally around Pearl Harbor and central Oahu.
+Detected on Kauai May 2023.

 - Outside Hawaii: